GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/http-request-via-schema/docs/modules/http-request-via-schema/en.md

 ### `_httpRequestURLPath`

-Asolute path (starting with "/") of the requested URL.
+Absolute path (starting with "/") of the requested URL.

 ### `_httpRequestUserAgent`